 Recent retirement as faculty member in the ISU Agronomy Department.
-Currently non-degree graduate student at the University of Iowa focused on environmental and public health in relation to water quality.
+Currently non-degree graduate student at the University of Iowa focused on environmental and public health in relation to water quality, community engagement, and coalition building within local watersheds.
 Interim Chair of Ioway Creek Watershed Coalition, a 20+ year old citizen-science water quality monitoring group in central Iowa.

 View Merrick’s Google Scholar profile.